 - 3. The faculty member and Director of Nursing will determine the student's eligibility to participate in clinical experiences.
 Students will not participate in clinical experiences if a significant risk of disease transmission exists. - 4.
-Students must read and sign the form, "Certification by Student" as a requirement of Vidant Medical Center. - 5.
-All students are required to attend an annual bloodborne pathogen in-service in order to participate in clinical experiences. - According to the immunization requirements of the clinical facility, students should have adequate immunity to (see immunization record) or an appropriate declination form for:
+Students must read and sign the form, "Certification by Student" as a requirement of Vidant Medical Center. - All first year students are required to attend an annual blood-borne pathogen in-service in order to participate in clinical experiences.
+Second year students must complete the orientation for clinical facilities which include a bloodborne pathogen review. - 6.
+Students should meet the immunization requirements for clinical facilities according to admission guidelines (or provide an appropriate declination form) for:

 Influenza

 Tetanus

 Measles (Rubeola), Mumps, Rubella

 Varicella

 Hepatitis B